Residual permutation test for regression coefficient testing: Minimax rate optimality of coefficient tests

 With a slight abuse of notation, given $b_0 \in \R$, we write $\prob_{b_0}$ as a distribution of $(\bY, \bZ)$ such that the $b$ in~\eqref{Eq:Model} is equal to $b_0$.
 Note that we have suppressed the dependence of $\mathbb{P}_{b_0}$ on $\bX, \beta,\beta^Z,\mathbb{P}_\varepsilon$ and $\mathbb{P}_e$ for notational simplicity.
 In particular, $\prob_0$ corresponds to the null hypothesis.

 From above, we define the minimax testing risk indexed by $t, \bX$ as

 Here $\Phi$ corresponds to the class of measurable functions of data $(\bX, \bZ, \bY)$ taking value in $\{0,1\}$.
-We first establish the following finite-population minimax lower bound for testing $H_0:b=0$ against $H_1:b\neq 0$ in the presence of heavy-tailed noises.
+We first establish the following nonasymptotic minimax lower bound for testing $H_0:b=0$ against $H_1:b\neq 0$ in the presence of heavy-tailed noises.

 \begin{theorem} Let $t \in [0,1]$ be given and assume that $\bs{\varepsilon}$ and $\bs{e}$ satisfy Assumption~\ref{as:iid}.
 For any $\eta \in (0,1)$, there exists a constant $c_\eta > 0$ depending only on $\eta$ such that for any fixed design $\bs{X}$,